QisFj/prom-nvmetrics/Readme.md

+# why fork

+- to allow multi GPUs
+- [WIP] adpat to winsw

 # A simple prometheus exporter for metrics of NVIDIA based GPUs
 * Inofficial no affiliation with NVIDIA
 * For usage in a grafana https://grafana.com/ + prometheus https://prometheus.io/ monitoring setup